Verdon College

-Verdon College is a co-educational Roman Catholic high school in Invercargill, New Zealand, teaching students from year 7 to 15 (ages 11–18).
-The college is named after Bishop Michael Verdon (1838–1918) who was the second Catholic Bishop of Dunedin (1896–1918).
-It has the highest rate of achievement in NCEA results for secondary schools in Invercargill city.
+Verdon College is a co-educational Roman Catholic high school in Invercargill, New Zealand, teaching students from year 7 to 13 (ages 11–18).
+The College is named after Bishop Michael Verdon (1838–1918) who was the second Catholic Bishop of Dunedin (1896–1918).

-In 2021, 97.1% of Year 11 students achieved NCEA Level 1, 90.3% of Year 12 students achieved NCEA Level 2, and 55.3% of Year 13 students achieved NCEA Level 3.
-In 2020, 14 students were given at least one Vocational Pathway Award.
+In 2024, 86.4% of Year 11 students achieved NCEA Level 1,88.6% of Year 12 students achieved NCEA Level 2, and 78.8% of Year 13 students achieved NCEA Level 3.
+In 2023, 11 students were given at least one Vocational Pathway Award.

 History

-Verdon College is a co-educational Catholic secondary school, created after an amalgamation in 1981 of Saint Catherine's College (single-sex high school for girls operated by the Dominican Sisters) and Marist College (single-sex high school for boys operated by the Marist Brothers).
+Verdon College is a co-educational Catholic secondary school, established in 1982 through the 1981 amalgamation of St Catherine's College (a single-sex high school for girls operated by the Dominican Sisters) and Marist College (single-sex high school for boys operated by the Marist Brothers).

 The Marist College site (which became Verdon College) was built on former farmland at the eastern boundary of Invercargill and opened in 1969.
 The new combined Catholic high school was named after Bishop Verdon.
-Since the schools growth parts of the school are located on what used to be Cargill High and Te Wharekura o Arowhenua.
+Due to the school's growth parts of the school are located on what used to be Cargill High and Te Wharekura o Arowhenua.